top of page

 Other Linux distros

-OS-College has information about several other desktop Linux operating systems that work well on low-powered, older computers.
-They include MX Linux and Debian.
+OS-College has information about several other desktop Linux operating systems.
+These include ones that work well on low-powered, older computers, such as MX Linux and Debian.

 bottom of page